-As discussed in the introduction, machine learning, including large language models, has found various uses in branches of linguistics (beyond the explicitly labeled computational one).
-The application of LLMs in the usage feature analysis framework appears to be still novel.
-This case study replicates a part of the pipeline of a recent work on linguistic value construction in 18th century British English advertisement texts \parencite{mulder_linguistic_2022}.
-The researchers were interested in modifiers such as adjectives as a way of expressing appreciation in language, and in testing hypotheses about historical prevalence trends of both modifier usage and the advertised objects themselves.

-The paper goes into detail about the process in developing the categories of Evaluative and Descriptive modifiers via systematic annotation exercises, and normalizing spelling in the historical texts (heterogeneous by nature and plagued by OCR errors) via a process involving edit distance metrics, word embeddings and manual evaluation.
-While cleverly utilizing computational tools, it is evident that no small amount of manual effort was expended in that project.
-Most of such manual work can be streamlined and automated using zero-shot LLMs.
-As shown above in the relevance filtering and text reuse sections, models like GPT-4 are quite capable both at fixing low-quality OCR as well as working with OCR-distorted texts.
+As discussed in the introduction, machine learning and LLMs have found various uses in branches of linguistics (beyond the explicitly labeled computational one).
+The application of LLMs in the usage feature analysis approach appears to be less explored.
+This case study replicates a part of the pipeline of a recent paper on linguistic value construction in 18th-century British English advertisement texts \parencite{mulder_linguistic_2022}.
+It focused on modifiers such as adjectives as a way of expressing appreciation in language and tested hypotheses about historical trends of both modifier usage and the advertised objects themselves.
+The paper details the process of developing the categories of "evaluative" (subjective) and "descriptive" modifiers via systematic annotation exercises and normalizing spelling in the historical texts (heterogeneous by nature and plagued by OCR errors) using edit distance, word embeddings, and manual evaluation.
+While cleverly utilizing computational tools, it is evident that no small amount of manual effort was expended.
+Most of such manual work can be streamlined and automated using zero-shot LLMs, including in low-quality OCR scenarios.